emmanuel-karanja/fleet-simplify-tech-assessment/readme.txt

    }

    *password must be at least 7 characters long and any of the names must be at least 2 characters.
  6. You can then navigate to 'http://localhost:3000/login' to login.
+A mini-profile of the user
+    will be returned along with the JWT.
-Logout has not been implemented yet and usually involves just setting the 'Token XXXX' XXXX to ''.
-Due to the limited scope of the demo, the JWT has been given a long expiry which is not good for production, and 'refresh-token' endpoint has not been supplied
+    Logout has not been implemented
+    yet and usually involves just setting the 'Token XXXX' XXXX to ''.
+Due to the limited scope of the demo, the JWT has been given a long expiry which is not good for production, and 'refresh-token' endpoint has not been supplied.
+The JWT is generated on login and also on successful registration

  7. The following are the rest of the API end-points:

+     POST '/login' -->logs in a user given email and password credentials, returns a mini-profile of
+                     the user along with the JWT.

       GET '/users/:id' -->fetches a user given an id ':id' PUT '/users/:id' -->updates a user given an id and requires the request body to contain the update